dc dotCreds

 1. A. Managed Agents are only for Claude Code and cannot be used with Claude Platform APIs

-2. B. The Messages API gives fine-grained control for custom agent loops, while Managed Agents provide a pre-built managed agent harness
+2. B. Messages API gives custom-loop control; Managed Agents provide a managed harness

 3. C. The Messages API can only be used for single-turn prompts, while Managed Agents are the only way to do multi-turn work